GovTechSG/adex-ug/User Guide/Dashboard.md

 **Step 4:** Click **Join**.

-Join team request is now sent to Team admin for approval,Team request **status=Pending**.
+Join team request is now sent to Team admin for approval, Team request **status=Pending**.

-User join one or more teams within the same organisation. **For example**, a GovTech member can join to any Govtech team.
+You can join one or more teams within the same organisation. **For example**, a GovTech member can join to any Govtech team.

-User join to other organisation team. **For example**, a Govtech member can join to any NEA team, Govtech member need to wait for NEA to approve.
+You can join to other organisation's team. **For example**, a Govtech member can join to any NEA team, Govtech member need to wait for NEA Team admin to approve.

 NEA team admin received the **join team** request email notification.